mentesnot-2/Enterprise-Application-Development-Projects/README.md

 - JDBC (Java Database Connectivity)
 ### Projects Included

-Project 1: Employee Management.
+- Project 1: Employee Management.
-Project 2: Java Calculator.
+- Project 2: Java Calculator.

-Each project directory contains detailed information about the project structure, implementation details, and any specific instructions for running or testing the project.
+Each project directory contains detailed information about the project structure,<br>
+implementation details, and any specific instructions for running or testing the project.

-Absolutely, a comprehensive README can be immensely helpful for users navigating through your repository.
-Here's a template you can use as a starting point:

-Enterprise Application Development Course Repository Welcome to the Enterprise Application Development Course repository!
+## Enterprise Application Development Course Repository
+Welcome to the Enterprise Application Development Course repository! <br>
 This repository contains a collection of projects developed during the course using various technologies such as Java, Java Servlets, JSP, and JDBC.

-Table of Contents
+## Table of Contents
-Introduction
+- Introduction
-Technologies Used
+- Technologies Used
-Projects Included
+- Projects Included
-Setup Instructions
+- Setup Instructions
-Usage
+- Usage
-Contributing
+- Contributing

-License
-Introduction
+## Introduction
-This repository serves as a comprehensive resource for projects completed as part of the Enterprise Application Development course.
+This repository serves as a comprehensive resource for projects completed as part of the Enterprise Application <br>
+Development course.
 Each project focuses on different aspects of enterprise application development using a variety of technologies.

 ### Technologies Used
 The projects within this repository utilize the following technologies:

-Java
+- Java
-Java Servlets
+- Java Servlets
-JSP (JavaServer Pages)
+- JSP (JavaServer Pages)
-JDBC (Java Database Connectivity)
+- JDBC (Java Database Connectivity)
-Projects Included
+## Projects Included
-Project 1: Description of the first project and its purpose.
-Project 2: Description of the second project and its objectives.
-Project 3: Description of the third project and its goals.
+- Project 1: Employee Management.
+- Project 2: Java Calculator.
-Each project directory contains detailed information about the project structure, implementation details, and any specific instructions for running or testing the project.
+Each project directory contains detailed information about the project structure,<br>
+implementation details, and any specific instructions for running or testing the project.

 ### Setup Instructions
 To run any of the projects included in this repository, follow these general steps: